 Great Barrier Reef ~ Ribbon Reef Diving

-The Ribbon Reefs
+About the Ribbon Reefs

-Fringing the edge of the continental shelf, this 200km stretch of the Great Barrier Reef lies in a remote region of North Queensland and is only accessible by a few liveaboards.
-Relatively isolated, these reefs support a huge range of biodiversity from the giant clam with it’s violet fluorescent interior, to the vividly red flame file shell and the elusive leaf scorpionfish.
+Fringing the edge of the continental shelf, this stretch of the Great Barrier Reef is only accessible by a few liveaboard dive companies.
+Due to their relatively isolated location, these reefs support a huge range of biodiversity, from the giant clam with its violet fluorescent interior, to the vividly red flame file shell and the elusive leaf scorpionfish.

-At the very top of the Ribbon Reefs lies the famous Cod Hole, home to a family of resident Potato Cod (Grouper).
-Like large docile puppy dogs, these magnificent fish are easily approachable and appear ever eager to pose for the camera.
+At the very top of the Ribbon Reefs lies the famous Cod Hole, home to a family of resident potato cod (grouper).
+Like large docile puppy dogs, these magnificent fish are easily approachable and appear ever-eager to pose for the camera.
 The best diving on the Ribbon Reefs is generally at a depth of less than 20 metres.
 Warm, sheltered waters and usually little current, make the Ribbon Reefs a great dive destination for divers of any experience level, while the diversity of marine and macro life provides endless subject matter for photo enthusiasts.